Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

 The final stretch of November is giving plot twist with a happy ending.
-Sagittarius Season begins on the 21st, energizing your one-on-one connections and reminding you that vulnerability is not a weakness — it’s an invitation to intimacy.
-Jupiter retrogrades in Cancer starting 11/11, bringing a money mindset reset, while Saturn shifts direct in your career zone on the 27th, helping you take your creative visions more seriously.
-By the Venus in Sagittarius shift on the 30th, you’re magnetic again — romantic, radiant, and recharged.
+Sagittarius Season begins on the 22nd, energising your one-on-one connections and reminding you that vulnerability is not a weakness — it’s an invitation to intimacy.
+Jupiter retrogrades in Cancer starting November 12, bringing a money mindset reset, while Saturn shifts direct in your career zone on the 28th, helping you take your creative visions more seriously.
+By the Venus in Sagittarius shift at the end of the month, you’re magnetic again — romantic, radiant, and recharged.
 You’ve done the shadow work, now get ready to flirt with life like the main character you are.
 Trust: you can do both depth and levity.
 That’s your superpower.

 Cancer Sun & Rising: